sczerwinski/android-hilt/README.md

 ### Generating Modules With Primary Implementations

 #### `@Primary`
-Marks primary implementation of the given superclass.
+Marks primary implementation of the given supertype.

 For example:
 ```kotlin